LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 4. Send tweets to an **[Elasticsearch domain](https://aws.amazon.com/fr/elasticsearch-service/)**, accessible by **[Kibana](https://www.elastic.co/fr/kibana)** for visualization.
 5. In case of an error, send the failed record in an **[Amazon S3](https://aws.amazon.com/fr/s3/)** bucket.

-Here it the full process:
+Here is the full process:

 ![Tweet Stream architecture](/articles/real-time-tweets-analysis-aws/2.png)